PopupMaker/Popup-Maker/readme.txt

 == Changelog ==

 View our [complete changelog](https://github.com/PopupMaker/Popup-Maker/blob/master/CHANGELOG.md) for up-to-date information on what has been going on with the development of Popup Maker.

+= v1.10.2 - 06/09/2020 =
+* Fix: Popup Settings not working when WP Forms is active without forms
+* Fix: Missing closing div in new [popup_cookie] shortcode.

 = v1.10.1 - 04/21/2020 =
 * Fix: Typo in filter name caused extra p tags.